FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

        to the computational domain.

    * - 100
-     - If Displaying the Flood Graphics - Lgplot = 2 in CONT.DAT - Then Ideplt must be Greater Than Zero in INFLOW.DAT
+     - If Displaying the Flood Graphics - Lgplot = 2 in CONT.DAT - Then

+       Ideplt must be Greater Than Zero in INFLOW.DAT
      - Set ideplt to an inflow grid element number in inflow.dat.
    * - 100
-     - If Only Writing Text Output to Screen - No Flood Graphics Lgplot = 0 in CONT.DAT - Set Ideplt = 0 in INFLOW.DAT
+     - If Only Writing Text Output to Screen - No Flood Graphics

+       Lgplot = 0 in CONT.DAT - Set Ideplt = 0 in INFLOW.DAT
      - For text mode, set lgplot = 0 and ideplt = 0.

    * - 100
-     - Ideplt (INFLOW.DAT) must be an Inflow Node and the CONT.DAT Variable Lgplot must be Set to 1
+     - Ideplt (INFLOW.DAT) must be an Inflow Node and the CONT.DAT

+       Variable Lgplot must be Set to 1
      - Make sure Ideplt is a grid element listed in inflow.dat.

    * - 100
      - Total Simulation Time of the Model Exceeds the Hydrograph Duration
-     - If the hydrograph ends before the simulation, make sure it is set to zero or the last dis- charge in the hydrograph will continue as steady flow.
+     - If the hydrograph ends before the simulation, make sure it is set to zero or the last discharge in the hydrograph will continue as steady flow.

    * - 100
-     - If Ideplt is Listed As Inflow Node in the INFLOW.DAT File, Then Lgplot must be 0 or 1
+     - If Ideplt is Listed As Inflow Node in the INFLOW.DAT File,

+       Then Lgplot must be 0 or 1
      - Turn on the Lgplot and Graphtim to use Display Mode.

    * - 200
      - Grid Element Coordinates Exceed 1000000000.
+Reduce the

-Reduce the Coordinate Values Before Proceeding
+       Coordinate Values Before Proceeding
      - Check the coordinates in topo.dat.

    * - 200